tgerbeau/automation/README.md

-# GINCO/SINP Automation (Python + Selenium WebDriver)
+# GINCO/SINP Automation Project

 You will find here the code to automate several critical parts of GINCO/SINP web application.
+Python + Selenium WebDriver

 - _library.py_ contains all functions
-- _config.py_ contains credentials, urls for platforms, metadata ids, csv filenames
+- _config.py_ contains credentials, urls for platforms, metadata ids, csv files used to run our tests
--
+- _main.py_

 ###### How to set up: